Skip to main content

 About Trails

-In May 2019, Loon broke ground on a multi-phase plan to build a network of lift-serviced downhill mountain biking trails.
+In May 2019 Loon broke ground on a multi-phase plan to build a network of lift-serviced downhill mountain biking trails.

-Now in our 6th season of operation, Loon continues to expand the downhill network.
-Designed and built in conjunction with Highland Trails LLC, of the industry-leading Highland Mountain Bike Park, the new network of trails is the largest in the white mountains.
+Designed and built in conjunction with Highland Trails LLC, of the industry-leading Highland Mountain Bike Park.

 Mainline

-3-mile Beginner Trail
+3-Mile Beginner Trail

 Freeride Trails